-The Nerdery is an interactive production company that created by nerds, for nerds.
-In keeping up with the nerd theme, they took the opportunity to convert their About page into a Periodic Table the features all of the nerds.
+The Nerdery is an interactive production company that was created by nerds, for nerds.
+In keeping up with the nerd theme, they took the opportunity to convert their About Page into a Periodic Table that features all of their nerds.
 It’s fun and completely embraces the lightheartedness of the company.

 21. Chappy Barry